Codewarriorrs/SCT-013-Sensor/README.md

 # SCT-013-Sensor
-This is a source code of current sensor modules with esp32 as a controller that .ino files is my code for using SCT-013 with esp32
+This is a source code of current sensor modules with esp32 as a controller
+### That .ino files is my code for using SCT-013 with esp32